NathStevo97/certifications-notes/ansible/kodekloud/ansible-for-beginners/06 - Ansible Modules/01 - Ansible Modules.md

 ![Service Example](images/service-example.png)

-- **Question:** Why write the state as “started” and not “start”?
+- **Question:** Why write the state as "started" and not "start"?
-    - Not instructing ansible to start the service, we are asking ansible to ensure that it is started i.e. if it’s not started - start it
+    - Not instructing ansible to start the service, we are asking ansible to ensure that it is started i.e. if it's not started - start it
     - This leads to the idempotency of ansible modules:
         - Idempotency - An operation is idempotent if the result of performing it once is exactly the same as the result of performing it repeatedly without any intervening actions
-    - In general, Ansible’s idea is to be able to run a playbook, when running it again, everything should return “as expected”, if not, Ansible will make it so.
+    - In general, Ansible's idea is to be able to run a playbook, when running it again, everything should return "as expected", if not, Ansible will make it so.

 ---

 ### Lineinfile

-- Searches for a line in a file and replaces it or adds it if it doesn’t exist
+- Searches for a line in a file and replaces it or adds it if it doesn't exist
 - Example playbook:

 ![LineInFile Example](images/lineinfile-example.png)